 It's just that they both come at a very high price compared to GSA Golf systems.

 Hybrid tracking golf simulators

-i.e. systems that combine both camera and optical sensor tracking
+i.e. systems that combine both camera or microphone and optical sensor tracking

 There are a number of hybrid tracking golf simulators on the market.